CAMBI-tech/BciPy/.github/pull_request_template.md

 # Overview

-Define what you did...
+Define what you did... why is this change required?
+What problem does it solve?

-## Ticket

-Link a pivotal ticket here

 ## Contributions